movementkitchen/website/src/pages/courses-workshops/Whole-Body-Core-Strength.md

 **Starting on the 18th of March**

-Whole Body Core Strength brings together everything I learnt through my professional and personal journey of healing a severe abdominal separation and restoring a functional core.
+Whole Body Core Strength brings together everything I've learnt through my professional and personal journey of healing a severe abdominal separation and restoring a functional core.